magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 - The request is a POST that will timeout if:
   - Headers are not received within 30 seconds
+  - No data is received for 60 seconds
   - The request is not completed within 180 seconds
 - Includes headers:
   - `Content-Type: application/json`